Mazurkas, Op. 6 (Chopin): No. 3 in E major

-The third mazurka of the set, in E major and marked Vivace, is the only mazurka of the set in a major key and features a lively and joyful theme with accents on the third beat.
+The third mazurka of the set, in E major and marked Vivace, is the only mazurka of the set in a major key and features a patriotic and joyful theme with accents on the third beat.
 The second theme alternates between chordal forte passages and lyrical ones.
 This quickly transitions to a third theme, which is characteristic of a kujawiak and more gentle than the previous two themes.
 The main theme then returns for the final time and the mazurka fades gracefully.
 Overall, the piece is very animated has a rhythmic drive that is quite rustic in feeling.
-It lasts around 2 minutes.
+It lasts around two minutes.